thallesmarchetti/Marchetti_boilerplate/README.md

 ```
 │
-├── build/
-│   ├── css/
+├── app/
-│   │   └── main.css
-│   │   │
-│   ├── images/
+│   │── images/
-│   │   │
-│   ├── js/
+│   │── javascript/
-│   │   └── scripts.js
+│   │    ├── scripts.js
-│   │
-│   └── index.html
+│   │── stylus/
-│
+│   │    ├── main.styl
-│
+│   │── views/
-├── src/
-│   │── templates/
+│   │    │── content/
+│   │    │   ├── main.html
 │   │    │── includes/
 │   │    │   ├── footer.html
 │   │    │   ├── head.html
-│   │    │   └── header.html
+│   │    │   ├── header.html
-│   │    └── layout.html
-│   │
-│   │── styl/
-│   │    └── main.styl
-│   │
-│   │── js/
-│   │    └── scripts.js
+│   │    │── layout/
-│   │
+│   │    │   ├── layout.html
-│   │── images/
-│   │
+│   │    │
 │   └── index.html
 │
 ├── .editorconfig
 ├── .eslintrc
 ├── .gitignore
-├── CONTRIBUTING.md
 ├── gulpfile.js
+├── LICENSE.md
 ├── package.json
-├── LICENSE.md
 └── README.md
 ```

 ## Dependencies

 Building a project requires a few dependencies, they are needed only during development and should not be installed on production.
-They will be installed along with your project dependencies when running  `yarn` or `npm install`  command.
+They will be installed along with your project dependencies when running  `yarn` command.

 ### Tasks